Alxtp/weather.wenger.dev/README.md

-# Weewx Docker Compose
+# WeeWX Docker Setup

-Custom WeeWX Docker image with weewx-wdc skin and MQTT support.
+A complete Docker Compose setup for running WeeWX weather station software with the weewx-wdc skin, MQTT broker for live updates, and a web server.

 ## Overview
 This project provides a containerized implementation of WeeWX weather station software with the weewx-wdc skin and MQTT integration with Mosquitto.
 The setup includes three containers:
 - **weewx**: Core weather station software processing data from your station
-- **nginx**: Web server to display the weewx-wdc weather dashboard
+- **nginx**: Web server to publish the weewx-wdc weather dashboard
-- **mosquitto**: MQTT broker for live updates on the dasboard
+- **mosquitto**: MQTT broker for live updates on the dashboard

 ## Sources
 - [WeeWX](https://github.com/weewx/weewx) - Weather station software